 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

-The Dallas Stars are set for Game 4 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken lead 2-1 in the series.
-Bookmakers give the Stars -140 moneyline odds in this matchup against the Kraken (+120).
+Game 4 of the NHL Playoffs Second Round showcases the Dallas Stars and the Seattle Kraken meeting at 9:30 PM ET on Tuesday, May 9 on ESPN, SportsNet, and TVAS.
+The Kraken have a 2-1 lead in the series.
+The Stars are the favorite (-140) in this matchup against the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!